davestewart/alias-hq/README.md

 ### Jest

-If testing using Jest, you can [configure](https://jestjs.io/docs/en/configuration#modulenamemapper-objectstring-string--arraystring) the `moduleNameMapper` option:
+If using Jest, you can [configure](https://jestjs.io/docs/en/configuration#modulenamemapper-objectstring-string--arraystring) the `moduleNameMapper` option:

 ```js
 // jest.config.js